-You have a web hosts that promise you unlimited web hosting and you are thinking it might just be a marketing strategy.
-You are not sure if it’s really true.
+You have a hosting provider that promise you unlimited web hosting and you are thinking it might just be a marketing strategy.
+You want to be sure if that actually works.
 You will understand what unlimited websites or domains actually is in this post.

-In this post, I’ll be talking about what unlimited hosting means and some best-unlimited web hosting plans that you can get in 2021 for your businesses.
+In this post, I’ll be talking about what unlimited hosting means and some best plans that you can get in 2021 for your businesses.

 Let’s take it step by step…

-Within the Internet, a domain name is an identification string that specifies a realm of administrative autonomy, authority, or control.
+Basically, a domain name is a string of characters that identifies an area of administrative autonomy, authority, or control.

 Domain Name Search / Dns Lookup

 Domain Name Search as the name suggests finds the IP address that is associated with the domain name and go to that address.
 Everything is done in the background.
 So when you type “google.com” in your browser search bar .
 The DNS finds the IP address of google.com and fetch data from there.
 Domain Name Search works like the Yellow pages in the olden day where business addresses were stored.
 You would need to consult the yellow pages to find the address of a business.